webtoolbox/craftcms-plugin/README.md

 8)	Drag and drop new created field item.

 <img src="https://github.com/webtoolbox/craftcms-plugin/blob/master/docs/img/unembedded_menu_step3.png" />
-You can also install Website Toolbox Forums via the **Plugin Store** in the Craft CP.

 9)	Go to Admin > dashboard > Globals
 10)	Select the new global set you created.